I work for myself. Do I need insurance?

 Starting a business isn’t easy, so protecting your hard work is definitely something to think about.

-All kinds of self-employed people.
+What kinds of workers need business insurance?
+All kinds.
 Here are a few that come to mind:

 - Independent contractors